Home > GPU

 PC Guide is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read More

-The RTX 5090 is heading our way soon and while it boasts some beefy specs, it sure does come at a eye-watering price.
-Sure, the RTX 5090 seems to be in a league of its own, but how large is the gulf between that and popular current cards like the RTX 4080 super?
+The RTX 5090 has finally launched, and while it boasts some beefy specs, it sure does come at an eye-watering price.
+Sure, the RTX 5090 seems to be in a league of its own, but how large is the gulf between that and popular current cards like the RTX 4080 Super?

-When we do receive the card, it will run the gauntlet in our testing lab, and we’ll be updating this article with real world performance – but for now, let’s take a look at the specs side by side, and break down the key differences between the two.
+When we do receive the card, it will run the gauntlet in our testing lab, and we’ll update this article with real-world performance.
+But for now, let’s compare the specs side by side and break down the key differences between the two.

 Spec comparison